I attended a styled shoot at Owen House Wedding Barn, situated just outside of Liverpool. It is a stunning venue with plenty of opportunities.

 Owen House Wedding Barn – Demi and James Style Film

-Over lockdown I have kept myself busy despite weddings being rescheduled to next year or even cancelled!
-I decided to use the down time to reinvest in myself, to learn more about the business side of the wedding industry.
+Over lockdown, I have kept myself busy despite weddings being rescheduled to next year or even cancelled!
+I decided to use the downtime to reinvest in myself, to learn more about the business side of the wedding industry.

-Flash back to 2016
+Flashback to 2016

-The most important part of this experience was the networking through which I met Adam Wing whom you could just tell loved wedding videography and was fairly new to the industry just like myself.
+The most important part of this experience was the networking through which I met Adam Wing, whom you could just tell loved wedding videography and was fairly new to the industry, just like myself.

 Flash Forward to 2020

 Anything like this online course is a gamble.
-You’re not sure if you will get your money’s worth until you bite the bullet and go for it.
+You’re unsure if you will get your money’s worth until you bite the bullet and go for it.
 However, Adam does offer a guarantee, offering you a full refund if you think the course is not right for you after purchasing on a 14-day period which was comforting to know.
 Money is tight, especially during times like this.

 Yet, like any course, you only get as much as what you put into it.
-Listening to their practices and applying to your own business consistently is key in achieving the desired results.
-Furthermore, every week they run a Zoom call where you can ask questions, share and learn from other course attendees which provides you with a routine and a sort of schedule to stick to and make sure you keep yourself up to date with the work you need to put in.
+Listening to their practices and applying them to your own business consistently is key to achieving the desired results.
+Furthermore, every week they run a Zoom call where you can ask questions, share and learn from other course attendees, which provides you with a routine and a sort of schedule to stick to and make sure you keep yourself up to date with the work you need to put in.
 I honestly feel motivated after every weekly call which encourages me to keep going.

 Recently, Adam and Howard organised an additional part of the course to allow us all to go on an organised styled shoot to get some fresh content for our marketing.
-This was an absolute must to be a part of and also reminded me of the Oxford workshops.
+This was an absolute must to be a part of, and also reminded me of the Oxford workshops.

 Two venues were chosen on different days to split up the groups and keep numbers to a minimum.
-Who wants 30 odd videographers floating around during bride preparations?!!
+Who wants 30-odd videographers floating around during bride preparations?!!